yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

 5. Select the `Simple workflow` and call the new YAML file `docker-publish.yml`.

 6. Change the `name` property to `Docker Compose Build and Deploy`.
-Modify the YAML to reflect the following:
+Modify the YAML to reflect the following.
+Make sure to change the student prefix for the last action in the `build` job.

     ```yaml
     # This is a basic workflow to help you get started with Actions

     name: Docker Compose Build and Deploy

+    env:
+      REGISTRY: docker.pkg.github.com

     # Controls when the action will run.
     on: